Ahket-net/docs/MD/CADET Reference Manual.md

 > **Note**
 >
 >  - For any element in this document, `element.attribute` refers to the `element`'s attribute, while `element.method()` refers to calling its method.
->     - The attributes can be public or private.
-So are the methods.
+>     - Attributes and methods can be public or private.
 >
->  - **SimplePresentation** is used to present any element or item in a document, book, or webpage that explain or demonstrate their use and applications.
+>  - **SimplePresentation** of an element is a simple representation of that element in documents, books, or webpages.

 - Related documents:
    - STASH Reference Manual